queloibtskts/Toxic-Comment-Detection/README.md

 ## Project Report
 https://github.com/queloibtskts/appliedDataSci_finalProject/blob/master/report.pdf

-If you have adviced for our work or find this code useful, please let us know.
+If you have any advice for our work or find this code useful, please let us know.